dfernandez79/barman/README.md

 (new MyView()).render(); // throws an exception
 ```

-#### Conflicts can be resolved by setting the implementation to use
+#### Conflicts can be resolved by setting which implementation to use

 ```js
 var MyView = View.extend(